Can Sunscreen Do More Harm Than Good?

 An excellent source of lycopene and carotenoids, carrots can also help prevent sunburn.
 In one study, drinking 400 ml of carrot juice a day (containing 10mg of lycopene and 5.1mg of B-carotene) reduced sunburn by 45%.

 Eating high quality dark chocolate can protect your skin from UV light.
-Because dark chocolate is rich in polyphenol antioxidants (also referred to as flavanols).
+Dark chocolate is rich in polyphenol antioxidants (also referred to as flavanols).
 It helps fight cognitive decline, high blood pressure, and more.
 Look for a dark chocolate that contains a high percentage of cacao.

-In addition to its many other health benefits (weight loss, cardiovascular disease, depression, and more), green tea is considered one of the best food/drink choices for sun protection.
+In addition to its many other health benefits (weight loss, cardiovascular disease, depression, and more), green tea is one of the best drink choices for sun protection.
 Green tea is rich in polyphenols that help inhibit carcinogenesis brought on by UV-radiation.
 Drinking green tea helps combat skin cancer, preventing tumor growth and immunosuppression.
-Drinking 5 to 6 cups of green tea a day has been shown to significantly protect the skin against sun damage.
+Drinking 5 to 6 cups of green tea a day can significantly protect the skin against sun damage.

 Other UV Ray Fighting Foods